taltole/Stock_Mining/ReadMe.md

 ## Data Mining Project
 ### By Kevin Daniels, Itamar Meimon  & Tal Toledano.
-#### This is the first part of the “Web Scrapping” project conducted to retrieve information from a selected website and manage it such as to present it in a clear and summarised way.
+#### This "Web Scraping Project" currently includes the first two checkpoints required for the ITC data science group project assignment.
+The purpose is to retrieve data from a selected website and transfer it for storage in a separate database designed by the team.

-### The website of choice:  www.tradeview.com
+### The website of choice: https://www.tradingview.com/
-Containing up to date information about NASDAQ market stocks.
+Containing real time information about the U.S stock market.

-In the repository a main file which will execute the three files under the ‘Classes’ folder:

- 	- The first file (industry_scrapper) summaries the market stock by different industries in a DataFrame and a CSV file.
-	- The second file (topstock_scrapper) retrieves the information from the stock market and creates a DataFrame.
-	- The third file (stock_scrapper) obtained the url for every stock scrapes values of each stock and creates a DataFrame for top market stocks.
+	- The MainScrapper.py file contains a class StockScrapper.py which creates a dataframe and dictionary from the data by integrating several functions.

+	- The other three classes ending in Scrapper.py (TopMarket, Industry, and Sector) are each responsible to collect their respective data.

+	- The stock_parser function can receive user inputs and print relevant output following queries.

+	- For each individual parsed stock tables were split into seven columns and grouped by category.

+To run the code the user will use the CLI to select the following information from the main scrappers.
+This will be done exclusively through MainScrapper.py, which will retrieve the information from each individual scrapper, and display the final result depending on what the user wishes to display:

+	- Select what table with its corresponding information will be displayed.
+The user can choose between:
+		- Industry scrapper.
+		- Sector scrapper.
+		- All (Includes industry, sector and stocks scrapper)

+	- Select from which row to scrap.

+	- Select up to which row to scrap.

+The database folder contains a Database.py which creates a database with relevant tables in SQL.

+	- Following the scrapping in the classes, CSV files are created.
+	- Database.py converts the generated CSV's to databases first by creating the tables and afterwards by inserting the data in them.